 What is Brand Consistency?

-Brand consistency is the practice of presenting your brand identity — logo, colour palette, typography, tone of voice, imagery, and messaging — the same way across every customer touchpoint.
+Brand consistency is the practice of presenting your brand identity, logo, color palette, typography, tone of voice, imagery, and messaging, the same way across every customer touchpoint.
 Consistency builds recognition, trust, and perceived quality.
 Inconsistent branding confuses customers, dilutes marketing spend, and signals operational immaturity to prospects.
-It is the difference between a brand customers instantly recognise and one that feels like a different company every time they see it.
+It is the difference between a brand customers instantly recognize and one that feels like a different company every time they see it.

 The Formula

-Brand Consistency Score = Average of 8 dimension scores (each rated 1-10) across logo, colour, typography, voice, imagery, cross-channel, guidelines, and team compliance
+Brand Consistency Score = Average of 8 dimension scores (each rated 1-10) across logo, color, typography, voice, imagery, cross-channel, guidelines, and team compliance

 Scores above 7 indicate a mature, governed brand.
 Scores between 4-7 indicate partial consistency typical of growing SMEs.
 Below 4 indicates significant drift that is likely costing revenue and confusing customers.